NovaCat35/rock-paper-scissors/README.md

 Animations in css and calling them from javascript file Merging and deleting branches
 Javascript querySelectors and logic
+Pseudo elements in css (::before & ::after) and manipulating them from JS

 TO DO:
 - show restart screen instead of append "restart"....use inset: 0;